pass-culture/pass-culture-main/api/src/pcapi/routes/backoffice/docs/JSDOC.md

   limit=10, // limit of autocomplete choices (default: 10)
 )
-// Below are the hidden fields, you can decide to add form validators to them. street = fields.PCOptHiddenField("street") // if selected in the autocomplete, it will be filled in the form city = fields.PCOptHiddenField("Ville") // if selected in the autocomplete, it will be filled in the form postalCode = fields.PCOptPostalCodeHiddenField("Code postal") // if selected in the autocomplete, it will be filled in the form latitude = fields.PCOptHiddenField("Latitude") // if selected in the autocomplete, it will be filled in the form longitude = fields.PCOptHiddenField("Longitude") // if selected in the autocomplete, it will be filled in the form
+// Below are the hidden fields, you can decide to add form validators to them. street = fields.PCOptStringField("street", initially_hidden=True) // if selected in the autocomplete, it will be filled in the form city = fields.PCOptStringField("Ville", initially_hidden=True) // if selected in the autocomplete, it will be filled in the form postalCode = fields.PCOptPostalCodeField("Code postal", initially_hidden=True) // if selected in the autocomplete, it will be filled in the form latitude = fields.PCOptStringField("Latitude", initially_hidden=True) // if selected in the autocomplete, it will be filled in the form longitude = fields.PCOptStringField("Longitude", initially_hidden=True) // if selected in the autocomplete, it will be filled in the form
 ```

 ## PcProSearchForm